tsamonte/SudokuSolverAI/README.md

 If you would like to choose the heuristics you want to run, or use no heuristics at all, you can run the project using the following while in the project directory:

 	python3 src/Main.py [MRV | MAD] [LCV] [FC | NOR] [board_file_name]

+## Optional Supplement: Board Generation
+In this repo, I have included a board generator to generate random sudoku puzzles with parameters specified by you.
+To generate random sudoku puzzles, change into the "Sudoku_Generator" directory and run the following command:

+	make

+You will be asked to enter a value for P, Q, M, and how many boards to make.

+*\*Note that boards generated this way are still very likely to have a solution, but are not guaranteed to have one*